laher/goxc/README.md

 [goxc](https://github.com/laher/goxc) is a build tool for Go, with a focus on cross-compiling and packaging.

 By default, goxc [g]zips (& .debs for Linux) the programs, and generates a 'downloads page' in markdown (with a Jekyll header).
-Goxc also provides integration with [bintray.com](https://bintray.com) for simple uploads.

 goxc is written in Go but uses *os.exec* to call 'go build' with the appropriate flags & env variables for each supported platform.

 goxc was inspired by Dave Cheney's Bash script [golang-crosscompile](https://github.com/davecheney/golang-crosscompile).

-BUT, goxc crosscompiles to all platforms at once.
-The artifacts are saved into a directory structure along with a markdown file of relative links.
+ * goxc crosscompiles to all platforms at once.
+ * The artifacts are saved into a directory structure along with a markdown file of relative links.

-Thanks to [dchest](https://github.com/dchest) for the tidy-up and adding the zip feature, and [matrixik](https://bitbucket.org/matrixik) for his improvements and input.
-Thanks also to all the helpful issue reporters.

-**NOTE: Version 0.8.5 no longer supports go1.0.
-If you want go1.0 support please use goxc version 0.8.4 (see the git tag 'v0.8.4')**
-*the reason why I dropped go1.0 support is mentioned in issue #16*
+ * Artifacts are packaged as zips, tgzs, or debs.
+Defaults for each OS/architecture.
+ * AND, goxc can now upload your files to github releases OR bintray.com.
+ * **See ‘Github Releases’ section below.**

 Notable Features
 ----------------